 As any employee in Hong Kong, your domestic worker is entitled to pregnancy rights and maternity leave.
-Although both the domestic worker and the employer will try to prevent pregnancy from happening lest it will affect the helper’s work performance, accidents do happen, and you as the employer cannot infringe upon your worker’s reproductive rights.
+You as the employer cannot infringe upon your worker’s reproductive rights.
 Therefore, this article will tell you about your helper’s maternity leave, contraceptive injection and how you can start a conversation about pregnancy with your helper.

 Your helper is entitled to a 10-week paid maternity leave if (if not, the entitlement to maternity leave remains but will be unpaid):

 - She has worked for no less than 40 weeks with you at the time she leaves on maternity leave

 - She has provided evidence such as certificates of pregnancy to you